-Depreciation on Property, Plant and Equipment other than Freehold Land i.e. the Company's Freehold Building, Plant & Machinery, Vehicles & Other Assets is provided on "Straight Line Method (SLM)/ Diminishing Balance Method (DBM)" based on Useful Life estimated by technical expert of the management.
+Depreciation on Property, Plant and Equipment other than Freehold Land i.e. the Company's Freehold Building, Plant & Machinery, Vehicles & Other Assets is provided on "Straight Line Method (SLM)" based on Useful Life estimated by technical expert of the management.

-The Assets Useful Life/Rate of Depreciation and Residual Values are reviewed at the Reporting date and the effect of any changes in estimates are accounted for on a prospective basis.
+The Assets Useful Life/ Rate of Depreciation and Residual Values are reviewed at the Reporting date and the effect of any changes in estimates are accounted for on a prospective basis.

-Useful Life of Property, Plant and Equipment based on SLM/DBM is categorised as stated below:
+Useful Life of Property, Plant and Equipment based on SLM is categorised as stated below:

-List of Asset Categories Useful Life (In Years) for SLM Rate Depreciation (In %) for DBM of
+List of Asset Categories Useful Life (In Years) for SLM

-Land Not Applicable Not Applicable
+Land Not Applicable

-Buildings 40.00 -
+Buildings 50.00

-Leasehold Improvement - Lease Period
+Leasehold -

+Improvement

-Furniture & Fixtures 8.33%
+Furniture & 10.00

+Fixtures

+Computers and 5.00

-Computers and IT Equipments 10.00%
+IT Equipments

-Office Equipment - 10.00%
+Office Equipment 5.00

-Vehicles - 20.00%
+Vehicles 10.00

-Other Assets - 10.00%
+Other Assets 10.00